mingjerli/lineapy_vis/code_refactoring_with_lineapy.md

 In this post, we explain how LineaPy code slicing and refactoring work with minimal computer science knowledge.

-But let's still start with some computer science and this is the only computer science we need to know to underestand rest of the post.
-In computer science, code can be represented as some graph structures.
+But let's start with some computer science, which is the only computer science we need to know to understand the rest of the post.
+In computer science, we can use some graph structures to represent code.
-For instance, abstract syntax tree(AST) is a tree, connected acyclic graph, representation of the abstract syntactic structure of program code.
-LineaPy is also powered by a graph stucture called Linea Graph.
-Similiar to AST, Linea Graph is a graph representation of program code.
+For instance, an abstract syntax tree(AST) is a tree, connected acyclic graph, representing the conceptual syntactic structure of program code.

-All we need to know here is each Linea Graph can be represented as a piece of code and vice versa.
+Under the hood, a graph structure called Linea Graph power LineaPy.
+Like AST, Linea Graph is a graph representation of program code and vice versa.

-Let's start form following piece of code:
+Let's start with the following piece of code:

 ``` python
 import pandas as pd